BrowserWorks/website/src/content/docs/blog/waterfox-private-search.md

 I want to be transparent: the long-term viability of [Waterfox Private Search](https://search.waterfox.net) as our default option depends entirely on our ability to monetise it in a sufficient, sustainable way.
 The reality of running a search service is that it requires significant resources – both in terms of infrastructure and ongoing development.

 If we can't generate enough revenue through privacy-respecting ads and subscriptions to support these costs, we may need to reconsider our approach.
 This is the challenge of building privacy-first alternatives to services that are traditionally funded through invasive data collection.
 We're committed to finding a path that works, but it will require both innovation on our part and support from the community.

+## A Note About Ad Blockers

+I understand that many Waterfox users are privacy-conscious and commonly use ad blockers.
+While I fully respect your right to control what loads in your browser, I'd like to gently ask that you consider disabling your ad blocker when using Waterfox Private Search.

+The ads we show are contextual (based only on your current search, not your history), non-intrusive, and don't track you across the web.
+They represent our primary means of making this service sustainable while respecting your privacy.

+If you appreciate having a privacy-focused search alternative that isn't controlled by big tech, allowing these minimally invasive ads is one of the most direct ways you can support the project's continued development and independence.

 ## The Path Forward